hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 7. Edit the `/root/overcloud-config.json` and update the value for **vsa&#095;scale** or **vsa&#095;ao_scale** appropriately.

-       	vsa_scale: <no of VSA systems>
+       	vsa_scale: <no of StoreVirtual systems>

 	**NOTE**: For HP StoreVirtual, a management group with two storage systems and a Failover Manager is the minimum configuration for automated fault tolerant operations.
 Configurations greater than two systems can be redundant and do not require a Failover Manager.
 The Failover Manager is a specialized version of the LeftHand OS software designed to operate as a manager and provide automated failover capability.
-It runs as a virtual appliance and must be installed on a separate system/Virtual Machine(VM)  other than the storage systems in the SAN.
+It runs as a virtual appliance and must be installed on a separate system/VM  other than the storage systems in the SAN.

-8. Export the environment variables based on your configuration and the details of the StoreVirtual scale specified in the /root/overcloud-config.json
+8. Export the environment variables based on your configuration and the details of the StoreVirtual scale specified in the `/root/overcloud-config.json`

 9. Apply the configuration